 Arusha airport was built in the year 1956 by Colonel Grey who was a big farmer cultivating coffee and sorghum in the area of Burka and Mateves, After Tanganyika independence in the year of 1961 the airport was officially handled to the government.

 The airport was run under East African airways, after the break down of East African community 1977 the airport was handed over to Agricultural department called KILIMO HANGER to run the airport.
 The inception of Tanzania airports Authority in the year 1999 as an executive agency mandated to operate and run all government airports and airstrips within Tanzania mainland.

 The airport is managed by the airport manager who is also responsible for monitoring and managing the Loliondo airstrip.

 As per ICAO standards, annex 14, Aerodrome design manual, Arusha airport is classified as a code 3C airport

-Current the airport has a runway of 1640 meter length and 30 meter wide with its orientation of 09 and 27, PCN 15/F/B/Y/T and there is extension of runway project which will make a total of 1840 meter long and its turning pads both ends
+Current the airport has a runway of 1860 meter length and 30 meter wide with its orientation of 09 and 27, PCN 15/F/B/Y/T after complited of extension of runway project which make a total of 1860 meter long and its turning pads both ends